mkalam-alami/rwnd/README.md

             [...]
 ```

-Of course, you can also work with flags in redirects:
+Of course, they can also work with flags:

 ```
     ending_selection: